Urgent Care for Ear Infection Treatment in El Paso and Horizon City, TX

 What is the most common cause of ear infections?

 Ear infections can be a royal pain and make it difficult to concentrate on anything besides that pain!
 While many ear infections are mild and do not require treatment, others can lead to significant symptoms that call for medical attention.
-At UCare Urgent Care, our doctors and medical providers have plenty of experience and expertise when it comes to providing care and treatment for numerous different types of ear infections, whether they are mild or severe.
+At UCare Urgent Care and Walk-In Clinic, our doctors and medical providers have plenty of experience and expertise when it comes to providing care and treatment for numerous different types of ear infections, whether they are mild or severe.